Indira Gandhi National Open University: Schools

-Accreditation & recognition
+Accreditation and recognition

-(IGNOU) has been granted the authority to confer degrees by Clause 5(1)(iii) of the IGNOU Act 1985.
+IGNOU has been granted the authority to confer degrees by Clause 5(1)(iii) of the IGNOU Act 1985.
 IGNOU is also recognised as a Central University by the University Grants Commission of India (UGC).
 The Association of Indian Universities (AIU) recognises IGNOU conferred degrees as on par with the degrees conferred by its members and the All India Council for Technical Education (AICTE) recognises the Master of Computer Applications and Master of Business Administration program of IGNOU.

 In 1993, IGNOU was designated by the Commonwealth of Learning (COL) as its first Centre of Excellence for Distance Education empowered "to actively participate in Commonwealth co-operative endeavors to identify, nurture, and strengthen open learning institutions throughout the Commonwealth, particularly in the Third World ..".

 IGNOU also operates as an accreditor for open university and distance education systems in India through the Distance Education Council (DEC).
 Authority to do so is granted under Clause 16 and Statute 28 of the IGNOU Act 1985.

 IGNOU is accredited by National Assessment and Accreditation Council (NAAC) with the highest grade of A++.